 - Are vehicles being used to their fullest capacity?

 - How does actual data compare to sales and service metrics and how can better results be achieved?

 “The best telematics services provide much more than automotive vehicle location technology,” according to Randy Read, VP Sales, Telargo, a telematics service provider.
 Fleet telematics services are often described as mobile asset management solutions.
 Such solutions enable customers to streamline operations and maximize the performance of field assets, including vehicles, machinery, trailers, and the drivers/operators assigned to them.”

 The ROI of telematics is currently a hot topic in the fleet industry.
 As more fleets utilize the technology for extended periods of time, data is becoming available as to the actual dollar benefit of the programs.

-“Most companies will realize a ROI with telematics in six months to a year,” Askin said.
+“Most companies will realize an ROI with telematics in six months to a year,” Askin said.
 “However, it varies greatly depending on the type of application a company chooses to focus on.”

 Most companies today use telematics for measurement and visibility.
-However, the day is not far when this technology will enable intelligent decisioning, according to Jain.
+However, the day is not far when this technology will enable intelligent decisions, according to Jain.

 Telematics is worth the expense.
 Initial pilot programs among fleets say so.
 If you are finding it difficult to generate year-over-year incremental cost savings, then perhaps telematics is something worth investigating.

 Originally posted on Work Truck Online